learning-zone/html-basics/html-mcq.md

 ## 12. SVG

-**Q61.** A company logo must remain crisp at every screen resolution and be styleable with CSS (colour changes on hover).
+**Q.** A company logo must remain crisp at every screen resolution and be styleable with CSS (colour changes on hover).
 A developer is choosing between embedding the logo as a PNG, a `<canvas>` drawing, or inline SVG.
 Which approach is best suited?

 - A) PNG — it is universally supported and requires no extra markup.
 - B) `<canvas>` — it renders at any resolution without quality loss.